tektoncd/community/process.md

   - May [`/lgtm`](#prow-commands) pull requests.
   - Can be allowed to [`/approve`](#prow-commands) pull requests in specific sub-directories of a project (by maintainer discretion)
-  - Can recommend and review other contributors to become Collaborators
+  - Can recommend and review other contributors to become Reviewers

 To facilitate productivity, small repositories, or repositories that do not contain production code may decide to use simpler requirements.
-To become a collaborator of one of these repositories, you must either:
+To become a Reviewer of one of these repositories, you must either:

 - Be an OWNER on any other repository in the Tekton project, and ask an existing OWNER to add you.